West Virginia state outlinePicture of a patch of sod in West Virginia

 In the world of landscaping, not all grasses are created equal.
 Each thrives in a specific climate zone: cool, warm, or transition.

 West Virginia, with its transition zone climate, prefers a particular set of grasses that relish the a wide range of temperatures.
-The following grasses are the easiest to grow and maintain in West Virginia:
+The following sods are the easiest to grow and maintain in West Virginia:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in West Virginia for residential lawns.